oscarmansur/oscarmansur/README.md

 ### 👨‍💻 About Me

 I am a software developer focused on building clean, efficient, and scalable solutions.
-My core expertise lies in **JavaScript**, which I use as my primary tool to bridge the gap between complex problems and elegant code.
+My primary tool and most used language is **JavaScript**, which I use to bridge the gap between complex problems and elegant code.

 - 🔭 **Focus:** Crafting high-quality web applications and exploring modern architectures.
 - ⚡ **Fun Fact:** Beyond the terminal, I’m a huge **cinema** 🎬 buff and an avid **gamer** 🎮.